mongodb/docs/source/includes/backup-snapshot-retention.rst

-- Snapshots taken every 6 hours are stored for two days.
+- Snapshots taken every 6 hours: stored for two days.

-- Daily snapshots are stored for one week.
+- Daily snapshots: stored for one week.

-- Weekly snapshots are stored for one month.
+- Weekly snapshots: stored for one month.

-- Monthly snapshots are stored for one year.
+- Monthly snapshots: stored for one year.